German police: Man intentionally drove into crowd, injured 4

-BERLIN (AP) — German police say at least four people have been injured after a man intentionally drove into a crowd of people in western Germany in what appears to have been an attack directed at foreigners.
+BERLIN (AP) — A man ploughed his car into a crowd of people in western Germany early Tuesday, injuring at least four in what appears to have been an intentional attack directed at foreigners, police said.

-Muenster police said the 50-year-old driver of a Mercedes drove into a crowd in the center of Bottrop shortly after midnight Tuesday.
-Two other attempts by the driver to drive into other people failed.
+The 50-year-old driver of a silver Mercedes first attempted to hit a group of people in the city of Bottrop shortly after midnight, but the pedestrians were able to jump out of the way, Muenster police said.

+The man, who wasn’t named, then drove into the center of Bottrop where he slammed into a crowd.
 Police said those hit by the car included Syrian and Afghan citizens, and some were seriously injured.
-The driver fled toward the nearby city of Essen before being stopped and arrested by police.

-Authorities said the driver made anti-foreigner comments during his arrest and the attack is presumed to have been premeditated.
-Police said there are indications the suspect suffered from mental illness.
+The driver then sped off toward the nearby city of Essen, where he tried and failed to hit people waiting at a bus stop before being arrested by police on suspicion of attempted homicide.

 Most Read Nation & World Stories